awsdocs/amazon-chime-user-guide/doc_source/moderate-meeting.md

 ## Moderator actions using the Amazon Chime app<a name="actions-app"></a>

 When signing in to join a moderated meeting using the Amazon Chime app, moderators can perform the same actions as meeting hosts and delegates\.
-For a list of available actions, see [Meeting host actions](chime-organizer-call-controls.md)\.
+For a list of available actions, see [Hosting meetings](chime-organizer-call-controls.md)\.

 If a moderator joins a moderated meeting without signing in, they can use the following subset of host actions:
 + Mute all other attendees\.